Power Tools & Hardware

 Bunnings Australia

-A power tools brands marketing team was receiving consistently positive aggregate review scores across their product line but field sales reps were hearing complaints about a specific cordless drill model in certain regions.
+A power tools brand's marketing team was getting consistently positive aggregate review scores across their product line, but field sales reps were hearing complaints about a specific cordless drill model in certain regions.
 The brand had no systematic way to analyze review sentiment at the regional or store level.
-They were relying on quarterly manual review reads that sampled a fraction of actual feedback and took too long to produce to be actionable.
+They relied on quarterly manual review reads that sampled a fraction of actual feedback and took too long to produce to be actionable.

-Intodats sentiment analysis tracked reviews at the store and postcode level across the brands full product portfolio — breaking down sentiment by category, product, and geography.
-Weekly AI-generated reports surfaced the most common themes in both positive and negative reviews, with regional breakdowns that matched the brands sales territory structure.
-For the cordless drill model in question, Intodat identified a cluster of negative reviews in three specific postcodes mentioning battery connection issues — a pattern invisible in the national aggregate score.
+Intodat's sentiment analysis tracked reviews at the store and postcode level across the brand's full product portfolio, breaking down sentiment by category, product, and geography.
+Weekly reports surfaced the most common themes in both positive and negative reviews, with regional breakdowns that matched the brand's sales territory structure.
+For the cordless drill in question, Intodat identified a cluster of negative reviews in three specific postcodes mentioning battery connection issues — a pattern that was invisible in the national aggregate score.

-The real problem was not the product defect — it was the delay.
-The brands quarterly review process was designed for trend analysis, not operational response.
+The real problem wasn't the product defect — it was the delay.
+The brand's quarterly review process was built for trend analysis, not operational response.
 By the time an issue appeared in a quarterly report, it had already affected hundreds of customers and potentially thousands of purchase decisions influenced by those reviews.
-Intodats approach — weekly AI analysis, regional segmentation by postcode and store, category-level breakdowns — turned review data from a lagging indicator into a leading one.
+Intodat's approach — weekly analysis, regional segmentation by postcode and store, category-level breakdowns — turned review data from a lagging indicator into a leading one.
 The battery connection issue was caught early precisely because Intodat was looking at store-level sentiment, not just national averages.
 Regional clustering is often the first signal that a product issue is real and localized before it becomes a brand-wide problem.
-For a brand operating across a large national retail network with significant regional variation in usage patterns, this level of granularity is the difference between managing a product issue quietly and managing a PR crisis publicly.
+For a brand operating across a large national retail network with significant regional variation in usage patterns, that level of granularity is the difference between managing a product issue quietly and managing a PR crisis publicly.